chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 ./chef-automate airgap bundle create
 ```

-A successful execution of this command produces an Airgap Installation Bundle named
+This command produces an Airgap Installation Bundle named
 `automate-<timestamp>.aib`.

 ## Deploy the Airgap Installation Bundle

-Transfer the `chef-automate` binary and the Airgap Installation Bundle to the airgapped
+Transfer the `chef-automate` binary and the Airgap Installation Bundle to the airgapped host.
-host.
-Put the chef-automate command line tool in a directory that is NOT in $PATH.
-The Automate installation process will put its own copy of `chef-automate` in /bin and manage it.
+Save the Chef Automate command-line tool in a directory that is NOT in $PATH.
+The Chef Automate installation process puts a copy of `chef-automate` into `/bin` and manages it.

 ### Create Default Configuration